Kevin-Ngo/surfevolvergui/README.md

 ## Getting Started
 ### "Installing" The Easy Way
-To use the tool, you do not need to install it, simply visit https://nanoHUB.org/tools/surfevolvergui, create an account and launch the tool. *Note: If you have trouble accessing the tool after creating an account - submit a ticket and request to use the tool.*
+To use the tool, you do not need to install it, simply visit https://nanoHUB.org/tools/surfevolvergui, create an account and launch the tool. *Note: If you have trouble accessing the tool after creating an account - submit a ticket to support and request to use the tool.
+(Remember to include the reason why you are using it!)*

 <img src="docs/launch.png"/>